Madministrator/steganography/README.md

 Inside the folder titled "files" there is a variety of different files for you to play with.
 PNGs in different formats, JPEGs, and they can be used as both a needle and a haystack (as labelled).
 There are some other files which are very interesting to play with.
 * "NestedHaystack.png" is a file whose needle is a haystack for another image.
+The picture is of Austin Scott, who was one of the contributors for the project.
 	* Find the first needle with greediness 1
 	* Find the seccond needle with greediness 2
-	* Keep going until you find the final needle.
+	* Find the third and final needle with greediness 3
 * Shakespeare's Hidden Works.png is a portrait of William Shakespeare which contains the entire works of William Shakespeare.
 	* They are hidden at level 3
 	* There is another file, Shakespeare's Works.txt which you can compare the results to.
 * Shakespeare's Not-So-Hidden Works.png is the entire works of William Shakespeare hidden at greediness level 8 on a blank white canvas
 	* The image looks like static, but since the original image is entirely overwritten, any haystack image would follow the same pattern.
+The static is, as crazy as it sounds, the entire works of William Shakespeare encoded as color.
+* blank.png is an extremely large (6400x4320) completely white 32-bit PNG image.
+It should be large enough to hold a lot of data, especially at greediness level 8.